AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

     end Simple_Recs;

-Now, even though the :ada:`Rec` type was declared as limited private, the full view indicates that it's actually a non-limited type, so it isn't explicitly limited.
+Now, even though the :ada:`Rec` type was declared as limited private, the full view indicates that it's actually a nonlimited type, so it isn't explicitly limited.

 Note that